RSS

 When June 19 arrived, those eager fans who stopped by a software store on their way to or from their friendly local movieplex got, alongside more X-Files than was probably good for anyone in such a compressed span of time, a game that was exceptional in some ways but ultimately unable to overcome the limitations of its format.
 By 1998, those limitations were already causing the games industry to move sharply away from the interactive-movie conceit and all it entailed.
 The appearance of The X-Files Game this late in the day was more a tribute to its long gestation time and the power of licensing than any strong demand for more games of this type in the marketplace.
 In fact, The X-Files Game was the very last splashy production of its kind to hit store shelves, the last gasp of a confused but earnest movement in game development that really had once seemed like the future of the medium writ large.
 (Three other stragglers of the same breed — The Journeyman Project 3, Black Dahlia, and Tex Murphy: Overseer — had shown up earlier in 1998.)
 Game developers like Greg Roach and HyperBole, who had irrevocably married themselves to the idea of a grand alliance between Silicon Valley and Hollywood, would find themselves out of a job going forward.
 One can only hope that it was fun for them while it lasted.

 As the last of its kind, The X-Files Game ought to be an exceptional example, the highest iteration of the interactive-movie conception.
 And in some ways at least, it really is.
-It shipped on no fewer than seven CDs, making it, alongside the much earlier Phantasmagoria, the most expansive production of the whole CD era of gaming in the sheer number of bits it takes up.
+It sprawls across no fewer than seven CDs.
 That space is used for video that looks far better than the norm — almost, dare I say it, of DVD quality.
-(It’s a mystery why this game was never released on DVD; it could have benefited greatly from that then-new technology, if only to cut down on the disc swapping.)

 The live-action segments also impress in ways that transcend mere audiovisual fidelity.
 Their production values are superb by comparison with almost any other interactive movie.
 They make no use of green-screening: the practice of painting pixel-arts “sets” in behind human actors who have said their lines on empty sound stages, an approach which was used in the vast majority of other games of this type because it was much, much cheaper than filming on proper sets.
 Roach claims that it cost $6 million in the final reckoning to make The X-Files Game.
-A good chunk of the budget was doubtless swallowed up by the complicated corporate logistics of the project; David Duchovny and Gillian Anderson were by now being paid six-digit sums for every single episode of the television show they appeared in, and one has to assume the salaries they were paid to appear here were comparable if not even more excessive.
+A good chunk of the budget was doubtless swallowed up by the complicated corporate logistics of the project; David Duchovny and Gillian Anderson would soon be signing contract extensions on the television show that paid them six-digit sums for every single episode they appeared in, and one has to assume the salaries they were paid to appear here were comparable if not even more excessive.
 Still, there’s no denying that this game looks as good as any typical episode of the show.
-It genuinely feels like The X-Files; if you didn’t know otherwise, you could easily believe it to have been shot by the same people who made the television show.
-Cinematographer John Joffin, who was known as “the smoke Nazi” around HyperBole for his love of murk, can only be commended for aping his model so perfectly.
-Of course, it helped as well to shoot in Seattle, a city whose climate is much the same as that of gray-and-rainy Vancouver, its neighbor just on the other side of the border to its north.
+It genuinely feels like The X-Files.
+Of course, it helped to shoot in Seattle, a city whose climate is much the same as that of gray-and-rainy Vancouver, its neighbor just on the other side of the border to its north.

 The acting here acquits itself reasonably well too.
 Yes, Duchovny looks a little bored and irritated, but Anderson is fine in a role whose tics and mannerisms she has down flat, as is Mitch Pileggi.
 The unfamiliar actors who are expected to carry the balance of the game don’t do much if any worse than your typical guest star on the show.
 Jordan Lee Williams, who plays Agent Craig Willmore, carries out his ersatz Mulder assignment about as well as one can ask.
 Ditto Paige Witte, who plays the Seattle police detective who becomes Willmore’s partner in investigation, his equivalent of Scully.